 Cloudy Day Photography

-You will know soft light because there will be less contrast and shadows will have soft edges.
-If the sun is highly diffused there may not be much shadow if any at all.
+You will know soft light because there will be less contrast and shadows will have softer edges.
+If the sun is highly diffused, there may not be many shadows at all.

-Some days are more cloudy than others.
+Some days are cloudier than others.
 When there is a heavy overcast, skylight can be very low and diffused.

 The light will be very dull and flat.
 But this can be great for black and white portraits.